ceaserone/Insta-Biotch-Instagram-Dloader/README.md

 ## License

-Do whatever you want with it.
+This is under the 'Fuck Society' license...Do whatever you want with it.
+(Im sure some fuck-tard will add..ads to it and aell it on the playstore, so if you ever see it let me know, and we can reck havok on the mutherfucker!!🤯🤟😜🤔💯)